Skip to main content

 us — United States (North America)

 2. Enter a command to download data for your report.
+The Forensic API only provides raw logs, which are referred to as Reports when downloaded.

 Use an HTTP client tool for this, such as curl or wget.
 Include required and optional parameters as needed.
 Important required parameters are: